JazzMaster/LazGFX/2dBGI/SDL2/README.md

 This is the old SDL port.
-Licence changed "for your programming pleaseure".
+Licence updated to Apache/Mozilla "for your programming pleasure".

 ---

-state:  RELEASE .84
+state:  RELEASE .84(WIP)

 ---

 Other documentaion still applies here.
 You wont notice much difference in code as its running or called-
 	the differences should be internal.

+Units SDL2_BGI and LazGFX will be merged.
+The C nees to be translated.

 #### Some SDL routines disappear-